open2b/scriggo-site/site/how-to-use.md

 By default, a template code can only use the Go builtins.
 To allow the template code to use other builtins, you can pass them as globals to the BuildTemplate function.

-Scriggo, with the package [github.com/open2b/scriggo/builtin](https://pkg.go.dev/github.com/open2b/scriggo/builtin), provides useful [builtins](/templates/builtins) ready-to-use.
+Scriggo, with the [package builtin](https://pkg.go.dev/github.com/open2b/scriggo/builtin), provides useful [builtins ready-to-use](/templates/builtins).
 You can use all of them or just some.
 For example, the following program uses the min and max builtins:

 ```go
 package main